deunlee/DeunDuino/README.md

 - Reverse polarity protection for USB.
 - ESD protection for USB and SD card.
 - Multiple power sources can be input at the same time. (pin header has the highest priority)
-- High-efficiency synchronous step-down converter up to 95%.
+- High-efficiency synchronous step-down converter up to 95% efficiency.
 - Many ceramic capacitors for stable power supply.
 - Pi-filter to reduce noise from power rail and SD card.
 - 4-layer PCB design with inner ground planes to ensure return path for all signals.